eth-educators/eth-docker-docs/website/docs/Support/SwitchClient.md

 ### 3. Shut down the old client and remove its storage

-Inside the directory for the old client, e.g. `cd ~/eth-docker`, stop the client: `./ethd stop`.
-Then find its volumes via `docker volume ls`, they will all start with the name of the directory.
-And `docker volume rm VOLUMENAME` those.
+Inside the directory for the old client, e.g. `cd ~/eth-docker`, remove all storage for the client: `./ethd terminate`.

 Finally, you can remove the directory itself: For example, if it was `~/eth-docker`, `cd ~ && rm -rf eth-docker`.